c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 }
 ```

-Now let's write our final configuration based on what we have learnt so far for the following scenario which was to create a dsc configuration named **Enceladus**, purpose was to make sure the windows service `BITS` status was **stopped** and stays **stopped** on the local machine.
+Now let's write our final configuration based on what we have learn so far, so the scenario was to create a dsc configuration named **Enceladus**, purpose was to make sure the windows service `BITS` status was **stopped** and stay **stopped** on the local machine.

 Here is everything we gathered and know: